-NCATS is issuing this FOA in response to the declared public health emergency issued by the Secretary, HHS.
+NCATS is issuing this Notice of Funding Opportunity (NOFO) in response to the declared public health emergency issued by the Secretary, HHS.
 Please see Determination that a Public Health Emergency Exists Nationwide as the Result of the Opioid Crisis as renewed in Renewal of the Determination that a Public Health Emergency Exists Nationwide as the Result of the Continued Consequences of the Opioid Crisis.

-This Funding Opportunity Announcement (FOA) is designed specifically for candidates proposing research that does not involve leading an independent clinical trial, a clinical trial feasibility study, or an ancillary study to a clinical trial.
-Applicants to this FOA are permitted to propose research experience in a clinical trial led by a mentor or co-mentor.
+This Notice of Funding Opportunity (NOFO) is designed specifically for candidates proposing research that does not involve leading an independent clinical trial, a clinical trial feasibility study, or an ancillary study to a clinical trial.
+Applicants to this NOFO are permitted to propose research experience in a clinical trial led by a mentor or co-mentor.

 Letter of Intent Due Date(s): Although Letters of Intent are usually due 30 days prior to the application due date, for this NOFO, Letters of Intent are due 15 days prior to the application due date.

 Application Due Dates: May 22, 2023